timothybrush/Unlimited-OCR/README.md

 ## Release
+- [2026/07/21] 🤝 Thanks to the [ms-swift community](https://github.com/modelscope/ms-swift) for their support, our model now supports training with [ms-swift](https://github.com/modelscope/ms-swift).
 - [2026/07/03] 🤝 Thanks to the Baidu Cloud team for their support.
 Our model is now available on [Baidu Cloud](https://cloud.baidu.com/doc/OCR/s/fmr1p39gb).
 - [2026/06/28] 🤝 Thanks to the [vLLM community](https://github.com/vllm-project/vllm) and [Tianyu Guo](https://github.com/gty111) for their support, our model now supports vLLM inference.
 - [2026/06/24] 🤝 Thanks to [AK](https://x.com/_akhaliq) for creating a demo for us.
 It is now available at [Hugging Face Spaces](https://huggingface.co/spaces/baidu/Unlimited-OCR).